SayanInf/Hotel_Management_System/README.md

 - Python Programming Knowledge
 - MySQL Database Knowledge

-- Download the latest version of the python interpreter from [python.org](https://www.python.org/downloads/) and add 'pip' while installation.
+- Download the latest version of the Python interpreter from [python.org](https://www.python.org/downloads/) and add 'pip' while installation.
 If you don't have MySQL, download it from [here](https://dev.mysql.com/downloads/installer/) and install it.

 ## Installation